-This test checks the minimum Overcurrent Pickup Points for Instantaneous 1 and (if present) Instantaneous 2 outputs.
+This test checks the minimum overcurrent pickup points for Instantaneous 1 and (if present) Instantaneous 2 outputs.

-For relays having three-phase sensing (sensing input type A or P), only a single input phase is connected since this is sufficient for a complete test of the instantaneous overcurrent sensing and output.
+For relays having three-phase sensing (Sensing Input Types A or P), only a single input phase is connected since this is sufficient for a complete test of the instantaneous overcurrent sensing and output.

-For relays that include neutral sensing (sensing input types D, T and J), this test includes reconnecting the test output to the neutral sensing terminals for testing the Instantaneous 1 output during neutral sensing.
+For relays that include neutral sensing (Sensing Input Types D, T, or J), this test includes reconnecting the test output to the neutral sensing terminals for testing the instantaneous 1 output during neutral sensing.

 - Step 1.
-Perform the Preliminary Instructions. - Step 2.
-Reconnect the test setup to the INST 1 Output Terminals 2 and 10 as shown in Figures 5-1 through 5-6.
+Perform the preliminary instructions. - Step 2.
+Reconnect the test setup to the INST 1 output terminals 2 and 10 as shown in Figures 5-1 through 5-6.
 Note that the timer may be removed from the test setup at this time. - Step 3.
 Set the TAP selector to A. - Step 4.
 Turn the front panel INST 1 control fully CCW to establish a pickup point of 1 times the TAP selector A setting. - Step 5.
-Slowly adjust the test set, increasing the overcurrent threshold toward the value of the front panel TAP selector A setting until the Instantaneous 1 Output Relay energizes).
-Do not disturb this setting.
+Slowly adjust the test set, increasing the overcurrent threshold toward the value of the front panel TAP selector A setting until the Instantaneous 1 output relay energizes.